farwish/alcon/README.md

 #Alcon

+> Synopsis:
-> Pure communal library for your program, if you are developing in phalcon framework.
+`Alcon is a pure communal library for your program, if you are developing in phalcon framework.`

 > Usage:
-> `composer require farwish/alcon:dev-master`
+`composer require farwish/alcon:dev-master`

 > Suggest:
-> `You are encouraged to read it by yourself, its few and simple.`
+`You are encouraged to read it by yourself, its few and simple.`

 > Classes:
-> ControllerTrait.php
+`Trait/ControllerTrait.php`